apache/beam-site/src/documentation/runners/dataflow.md

 ---
 # Using the Google Cloud Dataflow Runner

-The Google Cloud Dataflow runner uses the [Cloud Dataflow managed service](https://cloud.google.com/dataflow/service/dataflow-service-desc).
+The Google Cloud Dataflow Runner uses the [Cloud Dataflow managed service](https://cloud.google.com/dataflow/service/dataflow-service-desc).
 When you run your pipeline with the Cloud Dataflow service, the runner uploads your executable code and dependencies to a Google Cloud Storage bucket and creates a Cloud Dataflow job, which executes your pipeline on managed resources in Google Cloud Platform.

-The Cloud Dataflow runner and service is suitable for large scale continuous jobs, and provides:
+The Cloud Dataflow Runner and service are suitable for large scale, continuous jobs, and provide:

 * a fully managed service
-* [autoscaling](https://cloud.google.com/dataflow/service/dataflow-service-desc#autoscaling) of the number of VMs throughout the lifetime of the job
+* [autoscaling](https://cloud.google.com/dataflow/service/dataflow-service-desc#autoscaling) of the number of workers throughout the lifetime of the job
 * [dynamic work rebalancing](https://cloud.google.com/blog/big-data/2016/05/no-shard-left-behind-dynamic-work-rebalancing-in-google-cloud-dataflow)

-The [Beam Capability Matrix]({{ site.baseurl }}/documentation/runners/capability-matrix/) documents the supported capabilities of the Cloud Dataflow runner.
+The [Beam Capability Matrix]({{ site.baseurl }}/documentation/runners/capability-matrix/) documents the supported capabilities of the Cloud Dataflow Runner.

-## Cloud Dataflow runner prerequisites and setup
+## Cloud Dataflow Runner prerequisites and setup
-To use the Cloud Dataflow runner, you must complete the following setup:
+To use the Cloud Dataflow Runner, you must complete the following setup:

 1. Select or create a Google Cloud Platform Console project.

 2. Enable billing for your project.

-3. Enable APIs: Cloud Dataflow, Compute Engine, Cloud Logging, Cloud Storage, Cloud Storage JSON, BigQuery, Cloud Pub/Sub, and Cloud Datastore.
+3. Enable required Google Cloud APIs: Cloud Dataflow, Compute Engine, Stackdriver Logging, Cloud Storage, and Cloud Storage JSON.
+You may need to enable additional APIs (such as BigQuery, Cloud Pub/Sub, or Cloud Datastore) if you use them in your pipeline code.

-4. Install the Cloud SDK.
+4. Install the Google Cloud SDK.

 5. Create a Cloud Storage bucket.
-    * In the Cloud Platform Console, go to the Cloud Storage browser.
+    * In the Google Cloud Platform Console, go to the Cloud Storage browser.
     * Click **Create bucket**.
     * In the **Create bucket** dialog, specify the following attributes:
       * _Name_: A unique bucket name.
 Do not include sensitive information in the bucket name, as the bucket namespace is global and publicly visible.